-The trickle effect: what the collapse of Silicon Valley Bank means for early-stage Canadian founders
+What the demise of Silicon Valley Bank means for the Canadian startup ecosystem.

 Now that the initial shock has settled from the second-biggest bank collapse in U.S. history, we can start to process what the demise of Silicon Valley Bank means for the Canadian startup ecosystem.
 And while a majority of the Canadian tech sector will come out of this relatively scot-free, there will undoubtedly be a trickle effect that will impact founders north of the border.